runtimeverification/k/pending-documentation.md

 rule something => foo(0)
 ```

 This is completely desugared by the K frontend and does not require any special support in the backend.
 It is an error to have a rewrite inside function context, as we do not currently support propogating such changes back into the global configuration.
+It is also an error if the context is not at the top level of a rule body.

 Desugared code: